-Chondroitin (a.k.a. chondroitin sulphate) is another naturally occurring substance in the body.
+Chondroitin is another naturally occurring substance in the body.
 As one of the major constituents of cartilage, it is an essential element in providing healthy structure and function.
 It has a crucial role in producing new cartilage, protecting it from damaging enzymes and maintaining the balance of fluids and nutrient supply within the cartilage.
-Chondroitin also has an anti-inflammatory effect, helping to reduce pain and swelling and aid mobility.
+Chondroitin can also support mobility and flexibility within joints.

 Can I get these nutrients from my regular dietary intake?

 You can indeed!
 But if you are a vegetarian or eat limited animal products, your intake will be limited.

 Food sources of glucosamine and chondroitin are found in stock or broth.
 Get the low-down on broth here.
 There are no vegetarian sources of these direct nutrients.
 Glucosamine and chondroitin are found in animal and seafood cartilage and bone.

 What other nutrients support glucosamine and chondroitin metabolism?

 The most important nutrients needed for optimal function of all our cells, tissues and organs are minerals.
 These are the fundamental building blocks of our physical body.
 On top of the biochemical framework formed by these minerals, glucosamine and chondroitin add the raw material for our bodies to maintain and repair the components critical for healthy joint mobility and function.
 Therefore, it’s important to get your overall mineral intake in the right balance for optimal biochemistry to facilitate production or metabolism of glucosamine and chondroitin from all sources.

 Hyaluronic acid, collagen, methsulfonylmethane (MSM), omega 3 fatty acids, vitamin D and vitamin C are all important nutrients needed alongside glucosamine and chondroitin for synthesis and maintenance of healthy joints.